M-o-s-e

 Lighthouse Retreat

-In 2019 this 120 year old lighthouse on the denish coast had to be moved 70 meters back
+In 2019 this 120 year old lighthouse on the Denish coast had to be moved 70 meters back

 The 23-meter-high lighthouse is located on a cliff about 60 meters above sea level.
 When it was put into operation, the cliff was about 200 meters from the sea.
 In the end, it was only six meters to the cliffs.